Weird Al Yankovic

 Yankovic, on the other hand, was a skilled accordionist from an early age.

 That being the case, there were no soothing guitar solos or love songs for him!
 He proudly took the stage with his bulky accordion and made a spectacle of himself, singing and playing anything except what was expected.
 The crowds just didn’t know how to take him!
 During the age of groovy music, Yankovic was playing polka music and getting positive attention for it.

 Since that chance meeting and following promotion of his song, Yankovic has enjoyed epic success.
-It may be for the wrong reasons; but success nonetheless!
+It may be for the wrong reasons, but a success nonetheless!
 To date, Yankovic has sold tens of millions of albums and may even be considered the King of Parodies.
 Between albums sold and live performances, he has earned many nominations and awards.

 The age of music videos didn’t hurt Yankovic’s success much.
 His song parodies stood on their own but when music videos made the scene, they just sealed the deal!
 Yankovic’s music videos skyrocketed him to epic success!
 His presence on YouTube was one of his biggest successes.
 The visuals that went along with his wacky parodies boosted his popularity.

 Madonna was just one of the famous artists that enjoyed Yankovic’s song parodies and even embraced them.

 Madonna was all for the parody of her song, Like a Virgin.
 She and Yankovic had a mutual friend and Madonna actually put in her “2 cents!”

 Just Eat It, is the parody of Michael Jackson’s song, Just Beat It.

 Surprisingly, Michael Jackson was a huge fan of Yankovic.
 He was very supportive of his song parodies and was onboard with the Yankovic’s song, Just Eat It.
 Not all artists have felt that way but most are actually flattered and consider it a rite of passage.